-Total amount Total amount o Number of Classification of compensation (million yen) Fixed compensation Restricted stock compensation Performance- linked compensation recipient officers Director (excluding Audit and Supervisory Committee member) (Outside Director) 203 (22) 160 (22) 43 (-) (-) 11 (4) Director (Audit and Supervisory Committee member) (Outside Director) 28 (28) 28 (28) (-) (-) 3 (3) Total (Outside Director) 232 (50) 188 (50) 43 (-) (-) 14 (7)
+Total amount of Total amount of Number of Classification compensation (million yen) Fixed compensation Restricted stock compensation Performance- linked compensation recipient officers Director (excluding Audit and Supervisory Committee member) (Outside Director) 211 (22) 165 (22) 46 (-) (-) 10 (4) Director (Audit and Supervisory Committee member) (Outside Director) 28 (28) 28 (28) (-) (-) 3 (3) Total (Outside Director) 240 (50) 194 (50) 46 (-) (-) 13 (7)

-(Notes) 1.
+- (Notes) 1.
 It was resolved at the 13th Ordinary General Meeting of Shareholders held on December 17, 2021, that the maximum amount of compensation to be paid to Directors (excluding Audit and Supervisory Committee members) in total per year shall not exceed 300 million yen (including the amount of not more than 50 million yen annually for Outside Directors).
 As of conclusion of the General Meeting of Shareholders, there are ten (10) Directors (excluding Audit and Supervisory Committee members), of whom, four (4) are Outside Directors.
 It was resolved at the 7th Ordinary General Meeting of Shareholders held on December 18, 2015, that the amount of compensation to be paid to Directors (Audit and Supervisory Committee members) in total per year shall not exceed 30 million yen.
-As of conclusion of the General Meeting of Shareholders, there are three (3) Directors (Audit and Supervisory Committee members), of whom, three (3) are Outside Directors.

-In addition, it was resolved at the 11th Ordinary General Meeting of Shareholders held on December 20, 2019, that the total amount of monetary compensation to be paid to Directors (excluding Outside Directors and Audit and Supervisory Committee members) for granting shares with transfer restrictions shall not exceed 300 million yen annually, separately from the aforementioned maximum amount of compensation.
+As of conclusion of the General Meeting of Shareholders, there are three (3) Directors (Audit and Supervisory Committee members), of whom, three (3) are Outside Directors. - In addition, it was resolved at the 11th Ordinary General Meeting of Shareholders held on December 20, 2019, that the total amount of monetary compensation to be paid to Directors (excluding Outside Directors and Audit and Supervisory Committee members) for granting shares with transfer restrictions shall not exceed 300 million yen annually, separately from the aforementioned maximum amount of compensation.
 As of conclusion of the General Meeting of Shareholders, there are five (5) Directors (excluding Outside Directors and Audit and Supervisory Committee members).
-The amount of compensation for Directors (excluding Directors who are Audit and Supervisory Committee members) does not include the portion for salaries paid to those Directors who also serve as employees.

-2. The Board of Directors delegates decisions on compensation amounts for each Director (excluding Audit and Supervisory Committee members) to Chairman of the Board Naruatsu Baba.
-Such decisions have been delegated to him because the Company deems that it is suitable to have the Representative Director evaluate departments under control of each Director, while taking into account the Group's overall financial results and other such factors.
+The amount of compensation for Directors (excluding Directors who are Audit and Supervisory Committee members) does not include the portion for salaries paid to those Directors who also serve as employees. - 2.
+The Board of Directors delegates decisions on compensation amounts for each Director (excluding Audit and Supervisory Committee members) for the current fiscal year to President and Representative Director Takashi Miyamoto (previously Chairman of the Board Naruatsu Baba through December 2022).
+Such decisions have been delegated to him because the Company deems that it is suitable to have the President and Representative Director evaluate departments under control of each Director, while taking into account the Group's overall financial results and other such factors.
 The Nomination and Compensation Advisory Committee confirms validity, etc. when it comes to decisions on delegated content.